bparanj/crystal/programming/iac/docs/deployer/database-permission.md

 Here's how you can do it:

-1. Log into the PostgreSQL database as a superuser (typically, the `postgres` user):
+1. Log into the PostgreSQL database as a superuser (, the `postgres` user):

    ```bash
    sudo -u postgres psql